sunilabrahamindia/sunilabraham/amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya.md

 {% include under-construction.html %}

-***Chinnapulayan: The Dalit Teacher of Sankaracharya*** is a paper (essay) by A. M. Abraham Ayrookuzhiel that reproduces and closely interprets the Pulaya ritual song (the *Tottam* of Pottan Teyyam) alongside a Brahminised variant that inserts Sankaracharya into the encounter.
+***Chinnapulayan: The Dalit Teacher of Sankaracharya*** is a paper (essay) by [A. M. Abraham Ayrookuzhiel](/amaa/) that reproduces and closely interprets the Pulaya ritual song (the *Tottam* of Pottan Teyyam) alongside a Brahminised variant that inserts Sankaracharya into the encounter.
 The essay treats the *Tottam* as both ritual memory and argumentative text, documenting how the Pulaya version advances a material, experience-based critique of caste through images drawn from labour, food, wounds and shared dwelling.
-By placing this against the later Brahminised retelling — where a doctrinal Advaitic exchange replaces the original social confrontation — Ayrookuzhiel shows how the force of a Dalit protest poem can be preserved in form yet redirected in meaning.
+By placing this against the later Brahminised retelling, where a doctrinal Advaitic exchange replaces the original social confrontation, Ayrookuzhiel shows how the force of a Dalit protest poem can be preserved in form yet redirected in meaning.
 All quotations and page references below are taken directly from the source document.

 ## Contents
 - [Summary](#summary)